HildericSB/HildericSB-codecrafters-http-server-go/README.md

 - [ ] Request rate limiting
 - [ ] Static file serving with caching
 - [ ] WebSocket support
+- [ ] Authentication and authorization
+- [ ] Built-in HTML templating

 ## 📄 License

 This project is part of a coding challenge and is intended for educational purposes.

+---

+**Note:** This server is designed for learning purposes and should not be used in production without additional security and performance improvements.